 For refractory arrhythmias, cardiac pacing may be necessary.
 Often, torsades de pointes can be treated with magnesium sulfate 2 to 4 g IV, overdrive pacing, or a titrated isoproterenol infusion.

 Seizures are first treated with benzodiazepines.
-Phenobarbital or phenytoin can also be used.
+Phenobarbital and propofol have been used when benzodiazepines are ineffective.
 Severe agitation must be controlled; benzodiazepines in large doses, other potent sedatives (eg, propofol), or, in extreme cases, induction of paralysis and mechanical ventilation may be required.

 Hyperthermia is treated with aggressive sedation and physical cooling measures rather than with antipyretics.
 Organ failure may ultimately require kidney transplantation Kidney Transplantation Kidney transplantation is the most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
 The primary indication for kidney transplantation is End-stage renal failure... read more or liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
 Indications for liver transplantation include Cirrhosis (70% of transplantations... read more .